Thermal Emission of Gravitational Waves from Weak to Strong Coupling: Thermal emission rate at weak coupling

 We have already identified the values of all parameters appearing in the $\mathcal N=4$ SYM source term~\eqref{eq:dimensionless-function-eta}.
 Taking the large-$N_c$ limit to facilitate the comparison with the strong-coupling calculation, the final leading-order expression for this conformal field theory is

 Note that the $\lambda$-dependence of this expression is non-trivial.
-The two loop functions $\eta_{gg}$, $\eta_{sg}$, $\eta_{fg}$ and $\eta_{sf}$ depend solely on the dimensionless ratio $\hat k =k/T$ and their contribution to the correlator is proportional to $\lambda$, as expected from a leading order calculation.
+The two-loop functions $\eta_{gg}$, $\eta_{sg}$, $\eta_{fg}$ and $\eta_{sf}$ depend solely on the dimensionless ratio $\hat k=k/T$ and their contribution to the correlator is proportional to $\lambda$, as expected from a leading-order calculation.
 However, this is not the case for the $\hat\eta_\text{HTL}$ function.
-The reason for this non-trivial dependence on the coupling is that this contribution resumes a set of higher-order diagrams that become large for momenta $\hat k\sim\hat m$, via the HTL approximation.
+The reason for this non-trivial dependence on the coupling is that this contribution resums a set of higher-order diagrams that become large for momenta $\hat k\sim\hat m$, via the HTL approximation.
 Note also that an important assumption of the HTL framework is that the temperature and the Debye mass scales are well separated, i.e., $m\ll T$.
 We therefore expect this result to hold for the $\lambda \ll 1/2$ regime in $\mathcal N=4$ SYM theory.

 Now that we have introduced all the features and quantities characterizing our theory, we can derive the spectrum of stochastic thermal waves emitted within weakly-coupled $\mathcal N=4$ SYM.
 Analogously to Eq.~\eqref{eq:final-result-section-4}, the energy density carried by gravitational waves per unit time and unit logarithmic wave number interval is given by